 Red eyes are commonly known as Bloodshot eyes.
 It usually happens whenever there is an insufficient supply of oxygen in the tissues of the eye.
 Due to this, blood vessels present in the Sclera (the whitish portion of the eye) gets inflated and make the eyeballs look reddish.

-Most of the times, the problem is not the serious one.
+Most of the time, the problem is not the serious one.
 Since it either gets cured by itself or by using some usual home remedies.
-But if the reddishness persists for a long time or is accompanied by some kind of pain, irritation, eye discharge or blurred eye, then it cannot be ignored simply.
-One must get aware that it is the time to knock on the door of Ophthalmologists.
+But if the reddishness persists for a long time or is accompanied by some kind of pain, irritation, eye discharge, or blurred eye, then it cannot be ignored simply.
+One must get aware that it is time to knock on the door of Ophthalmologists.

-In most of the cases, the exact reason behind ‘What caused the reddishness of my eyes? ‘cannot be predicted with certainty until and unless the individual has gone through the medical checkups.
+In most cases, the exact reason behind ‘What caused the reddishness of my eyes? ‘cannot be predicted with certainty until and unless the individual has gone through medical checkups.

-The thin and transparent membrane covering a part of the Sclera and the interior portion of eyelids is called as Conjunctiva.
-When this mucous membrane gets inflamed, it is termed as Conjunctivitis or Pinkeye.
-Because of this, it imparts the red color to the eye.
+The thin and transparent membrane covering a part of the Sclera and the interior portion of eyelids is called Conjunctiva.
+When this mucous membrane gets inflamed, it is termed Conjunctivitis or Pinkeye.
+Because of this, it imparts a red color to the eye.

-Its syndrome includes tingling sensation; teary, blurry vision and gummy coat on the eyelashes.
-What results in the pink eye vary depending on the individual and his/her surroundings.
+Its syndrome includes a tingling sensation; teary, blurry vision, and a gummy coat on the eyelashes.
+What results in pink eye varies depending on the individual and his/her surroundings.
 It is easily rectified if the stimulating factor is known.

 It is mainly caused by the pressure buildup because of many factors such as sudden sneezing, laughing or convulsion.

 Also, Read: What Causes eye irritation and How to Get Rid of Eye Irritation